 Interstate 540 North Carolina

-Initially commissioned in 1997, Interstate 540 is a commuter freeway serving northern Wake County and the Raleigh metropolitan area from Raleigh-Durham International Airport (RDU) east to Knightdale.
-The freeway forms the northern third of a planned beltway encircling the capital city west to Apex, south to Garner, east to Knightdale and north by Wake Forest.
-The Interstate portion of the route is free, while the remaining sections open or planned are designated as toll roads and numbered as North Carolina 540.
+Interstate 540 is the Northern Wake Expressway, a commuter route serving northern Wake County and the Raleigh metropolitan area from Raleigh-Durham International Airport (RDU) east to Knightdale.
+I-540 is the northern third of a planned beltway encircling the capital city west to Apex, south to Garner, east to Knightdale and north by Wake Forest.
+The Northern Wake Expressway is toll free, while the Western Wake Expressway (NC 540) south of NC 54 (Chapel Hill Road) to NC 147 (Triangle Expressway) is a toll road.
+Toll NC 540 continues 14.3 miles south along the Triangle Expressway (TriEx) to NC 55 between Apex and Holly Springs.

-Delays and costs increases for the final 28.4 miles are partially attributed to wetland impacts and the endangered dwarf wedgemussel.
-The mussel habitat in the Swift Creek watershed previously incurred cost increases and years of delays for the 2008-completed U.S. 70 Clayton Bypass to the south.
-Mitigation efforts are required to contain pollution related threats and erosion impacts to the watershed that may endanger the mussel.
-Alternatives for the 540 Outer Loop included the Red Route, which would avoid mussel damage but require substantial property acquisition through Garner including businesses and neighborhoods, and the Orange Route, a path from Holly Springs to I-40 south of Garner with direct impacts to Swift Creek and several tributaries.1
+Delays and costs increases for the final 28.4 miles were partially attributed to wetland impacts and the endangered dwarf wedgemussel.
+Mitigation efforts are required to contain pollution related threats and erosion impacts to the watershed that may adversely effect the mussel.
+The mussel habitat in the Swift Creek watershed previously hampered construction for the Clayton Bypass (U.S. 70), which was completed in 2008.
+Alternatives for the Complete 540 Project included the Red Route, which would avoid mussel damage but require substantial property acquisition through Garner including businesses and neighborhoods, and the Orange Route, an alignment from Holly Springs to I-40 south of Garner with direct impacts to Swift Creek and several tributaries.1

 Longtime residents of Wake County refer to Interstate 540 by its number quite often, as opposed to I-440, which is nearly exclusively referred to as the Beltline.
 I-540 is also referenced as the “Outer Loop” or interchangeably with I-540 as the “540 Outer Loop”.